aota/kaleidofest.ca/_whats-on.md

 ## 12FOOT12 Installation Challenge
 **118 Ave & 91 St**
 Cheer on artists and designers as they create an installation within a 12x12x12 foot space.
-There’s no telling what they’ll create!
+There's no telling what they'll create!

 ## Reclaimed Woodwork
 **118 AVE & 94 ST**